SKAHP/One-Engi/naked-ape.md

 Rich News, Poor News

-1967: The Naked Ape steps out
+**1967: The Naked Ape steps out**

-12 October ON THIS DAY
+**12 October ON THIS DAY**

-Zoologist Dr Desmond Morris has stunned the world by writing about humans in the same way scientists describe animals.
+               &gt;**Zoologist Dr Desmond Morris** has stunned the world by writing about humans in the same way scientists describe animals.

 His new book, The Naked Ape was published today.
 It was so named because out of the 193 species of monkeys and apes on the planet only man is not entirely covered in hair.

-The former curator of mammals at London Zoo who is best known for planning to bring together Chi Chi the panda with Moscow's An An panda bear says he wants to popularise and demystify science.

-The provocative book sheds new light on our own behaviour and society, describing our ways of
+The former curator of mammals at London Zoo who is best known for planning to bring together Chi Chi the panda with Moscow's An An panda bear says he wants to popularise and demystify science.The provocative book sheds new light on our own behaviour and society, describing our ways of

-feeding, sleeping, fighting, mating and rearing young".\*\*
+"feeding, sleeping, fighting, mating and rearing young".

       He highlights some surprising facts that are raising quite a few eyebrows in the scientific and non-scientific world.
 For example:

 Homo sapiens not only has the biggest brain of all primates but also the largest penis, and is "the sexiest primate alive"